Skin Care for Acne-Prone, Combination, & Oily Skin

 You’ve probably heard it before...
 “Don’t put oil on your skin!”

 It’s common advice.
 The idea is that any kind of oil clogs pores and increases acne.But that’s not always true.
-The carrier oils below are low or non-comedogenic, meaning they don’t clog pores.They even have soothing properties that can help calm redness and bumpiness, and reduce the number of impurities on the skin’s surface.
+The carrier oils below are low or non-comedogenic, meaning they don’t clog pores.They even have soothing properties that can help calm redness and bumpiness, and reduce the number of impurities and dead skin cells on the skin’s surface.

 This means these carrier oils nourish acne-prone skin and help reduce breakouts.

 - Argan Oil (Argania spinosa) - Another 0 on the comedogenic scale!
-Argan is a delicate oil-rich with vitamin E. It can help prevent excess oil production and reduce breakouts.
+Argan is a delicate oil-rich with vitamin E. It can help prevent excess oil production and treat acne breakouts.

 - Hemp Seed Oil (Cannabis sativa) - Rated 0 on the comedogenic scale, hemp seed oil feels light, silky, and moisturizing.
 It comes from the Cannabis plant (yes, that plant!) but contains no THC or CBD.

 - Tamanu Oil (Calophyllum inophyllum) - Only a 2 on the comedogenic scale, tamanu oil is often used in organic skin care for scars.
-It has a thick consistency, and is great for spot treatments.
+It has a thick consistency, and is great for spot treatments and to fade acne scars.

 Your carriers should be as natural as possible and 100% organic and unprocessed in any way.
 The more they’ve been engineered or processed, the higher the potential that their natural properties are out of balance.